mixmastamyk/console/docs/additional.rst

 Palette Downgrade
 ----------------------

+    *Get down, boogie oogie oogie…—A Taste of Honey*

 When using true or extended colors on a terminal that is not configured to support it, console will "downgrade" the colors to their nearest neighbors in the available